1st Marine Division Schools

 2. Nominations Instructions

-a.
+b.
 Height and Weight.
 Marines must meet height and weight standards.
 If they need to tape, please ensure they report in with the required worksheet.
+Marines will be turned away for not being in compliance with MCO 6110.3A CH-3.

 3. Reporting Instructions

-c.
-Marines will report in their Service “A” uniform.
+b.
+Marines will be in the Service "A" uniform.

-g.
-Marines will change into their Marine Corps Combat Utility Uniform in the afternoon of their reporting day—ensure they bring them on the first day.
+f.
+Marines will change into their Marine Corps Combat Utility Uniform at the conclusion of reporting in—ensure they bring them on the first day.

 4. Additional Information

 f.
+Discipline.
 Division Schools will counsel students on disciplinary matters such as tardiness or uniform violations.
-Three violations will be identified as a trend, and the unit may be notified.
+Three violations will be identified as a trend, and the unit's Sergeant Major may be notified.
+Students may be dropped at the discretion of the Director.
+In cases where a Marine is dropped for disciplinary matters, the unit's Sergeant Major will be notified.

 g.
-Violations of the UCMJ will be reported to the unit and the student will be dropped.
+Uniform Code of Military Justice.
+Substantial violations of the UCMJ will be reported to the unit and the student will be dropped.

 h.
+Temporary Gear Issue.
 Students will receive a temporary sword issue while enrolled in the school.
 Any loss or damage of Division Schools property will incur a DD-form 200.

 "My rifle is my best friend...
 I must master it as I must master my life."